jlyonsmith/Tson/Website/app/home/tson_format.md

 ![QuotedString](images/QuotedString.png)

-Within a quoted string any text is valid, including newlines.
-A double quote may be included by typing two in a row ("").
+Within a quoted string any text is valid except `\` and `"`.
+A double quote (`"`) may be included by using the standard JSON control sequence `\"`.
+See the diagram for the other allowed control sequences.
+Newlines, carriage returns, tabs and forward slashes (`/`) can also be included in the string just by typing them, as your editor allows.
+An empty string is represented by  `""`.

 #### String